 "One reason we picked Payhawk for spend management was the accounting and ERP integrations.
 When we started using Payhawk, we were still using Xero, which was seamless.
 So, we trusted Payhawk to help us achieve the same with the NetSuite integration.
 We wanted everything to flow into the ERP and knew that Payhawk would be a true scaling partner in this way."

 The ability to integrate with the other applications running your enterprise is critical, especially if you yourself are trying to integrate disparate businesses.
 PC Magazine is quite complimentary about Xero in this regard.

 At Payhawk, our solution integrates seamlessly with multiple accounting providers, including Xero, QuickBooks, and more.

 Carolina Einarsson, Finance Director and Julian Hall, COO at international investment analytics company Essentia Analytics, agree, saying:

 "Payhawk's Xero integration is one of the strongest I've seen on the market.
-You don't really need to do anything but a click in Xero, and all of the input information is done in Payhawk… It means we're spending fewer hours on the manual tasks that can be done easily and more time on value-add activities that help the efficiency of our business."
+You don't really need to do anything but click in Xero, and all of the input information is done in Payhawk… It means we're spending fewer hours on the manual tasks that can be done easily and more time on value-added activities that help the efficiency of our business."

 As you look for software to help you with accounting for multiple entities, be sure the vendors on your list already provide their services to multiple entities.